 9. Dress for the Weather

 This one is pretty simple and self explanatory.
 Take a look at the upcoming weather forecast and try to plan your outfits accordingly.
 If it’ll be cooler in the fall, or an early morning shoot, you will want to dress more warmly than you would for a session in the summer.
 With Arizona weather this may not make much of an impact, but a long sleeve shirt/thing sweater to keep from freezing helps keep people comfortable and happy (see #6).

 10. It May Sound Stressful, But Just Relax, Have Fun and Enjoy Your Family Photos

-I personally feel some of the best photos are the candid ones.
+I personally feel some of the best photos, and some of my favorites, are the candid ones.
 These show your family’s personality, and uniqueness.
 I always like to do a few posed ones, but I like to include candids also.
 And, while shooting candids, try not to focus on them, and just have fun (and forget the photographer is there).
-You’ll get the most honest and real photos that way.
+You’ll get the best results and the “real you” in photos that way.

 I hope this helps you in preparing for family photos.
 Do you have any other suggestions, or questions?
 Drop them in the comments below, or send me a message.
 I’m happy to help!

 Ready to schedule your family photos?
 Let’s talk.